harryanon/social_mapper/README.md

-# Social Mapper
+# Social Mapper  #IF YOU WANNA UI BASED THEN PING ME BELOW MENTONED MAIL ID , But here you can download only command-line based interface.. #Thanks of Jacob Wilkin #Please use same for Legal Work. followme @harryh4cker .

+In my UI version you get some another features like , Account Forensics and Fake News Detections..

 A Social Media Mapping Tool that correlates profiles via facial recognition by Jacob Wilkin(Greenwolf)

 Social Mapper is a Open Source Intelligence Tool that uses facial recognition to correlate social media profiles across different sites on a large scale.
 It takes an automated approach to searching popular social media sites for targets names and pictures to accurately detect and group a person’s presence, outputting the results into report that a human operator can quickly review.

 Social Mapper has a variety of uses in the security industry, for example the automated gathering of large amounts of social media profiles for use on targeted phishing campaigns.
-Facial recognition aids this process by removing false positives in the search results, so that reviewing this data is quicker for a human operator.
+Facial recognition aids this process by removing false positives in the search results, so that reviewing this data is quicker for a human operator. if you wanna in Dashboard mode contact me at harry.darknet@protonmail.ch , Here is command-base console.
+(Its'Free ) and developed by Jacob Wilkin.
+I'm going for adding some another features in same..

 Social Mapper supports the following social media platforms: